jessitron/opentelemetry-demo/JESS.md

 `aws ecr get-login-password | docker login --username AWS --password-stdin whatever.repository.url.com`

-The --cache-artifacts says, don't rebuild shit.
+The `--cache-artifacts` says, don't rebuild shit.
 Just try the push again.
+The `--label skaffold.dev/run-id=...` says, don't generate a unique ID, put it in all the YAML, and cause helm to restart every stinking deployment even though they haven't changed.

-`skaffold run --cache-artifacts`
+`skaffold run --cache-artifacts --label skaffold.dev/run-id=dammit-skaffold-stop-restarting-everything`

 In order to get the builds to run one at a time and stop canceling each other when one failed, I added to skaffold.yaml: